Vol. 10 #5 / July 1, 2018

 Wald and I are very excited to be taking part in The

-Spiritual Path of Tarot Telesummit 4 - Tarot Horizons,
+Spiritual Path of Tarot Telesummit 4 - Tarot Horizons

 along with many favorite Readers Studio teachers and